RefWorks administrator can configure institution-wide settings, provide help for users, and view usage.

 Use Select from available roles or Select from available areas of focus to add options to the institution's list.
 Admins can also manually enter options in the textbox and edit or remove options.

 Viewing RefWorks Usage Analytics

-You view analytical information about RefWorks usage on the Admin / Usage Analytics page.
+Administrators can view information about RefWorks usage on the Admin / Analytics / Usage Analytics page.

-The following subpages are available when viewing RefWorks usage analytics.
-On each page, you can also download the report as a CSV file.
+The following areas are available when viewing RefWorks usage analytics.
+Each report can be downloaded.

-- Publications Added – Publications most often added as references by number of users.
+- Publications Added – Publications added most often to accounts at your institution.

-- Publications Read – Publications most often clicked-through to their full text.
+- Publications Read – Publications with full text most often read by users at your institution.

 - Publications Viewed – Publications whose metadata was most often viewed by users at your institution.